foomo/contentful/README.md

 ## Support

-This is a project created for demo purposes and not officially supported, so if you find issues or have questions you can let us know via the [issue](https://github.com/contentful-labs/contentful-go/issues/new) page but don't expect a quick and prompt response.
+This is a project created for demo purposes and not officially supported, so if you find issues or have questions, you can let us know via the [issue](https://github.com/foomo/contentful/issues/new) page.

-## Contributing

-[WIP]

 ## How to Contribute